 You need to apply for your university course first

 Before you can apply for a student visa, you need to apply to study a registered course at Murdoch University.
-You can apply for any course that is approved by the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS), which includes most of our courses.
+You can apply for any course that is registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS), which includes most of our courses.
 You can:

 - Explore our courses to find one to suit your interests and career goals.

 - Apply online for your course.